Data-Driven Loss Functions for Inference-Time Optimization in Text-to-Image: Introduction

-Overall, using learned losses for steering generation significantly improves spatial relation accuracy across multiple diffusion models—from 0.07 to 0.54 on SD2.1 and from 0.20 to 0.61 on FLUX.1-dev -- while requiring no model fine-tuning, and avoiding the degradation often seen with fine-tuning approaches.
+Overall, using learned losses for steering generation significantly improves spatial relation accuracy across multiple diffusion models—from 7\% to 54\% on SD2.1 and from 20\% to 61\% on FLUX.1-dev -- while requiring no model fine-tuning, and avoiding the degradation often seen with fine-tuning approaches.
 Moreover, to the best of our knowledge, we are the first to demonstrate support for multiple simultaneous spatial relations, directly from input prompts.
-As shown in~\cref{fig1}, it handles prompts with three relations among five objects.
+As shown in~\cref{fig1}, it can handle prompts with three relations among five objects.
 We quantify multiple relations generation accuracy using an extended evaluation scheme.

-Our main contributions are: (1) We propose test-time steering using a learned loss function rather than handcrafted losses.
+Our main contributions are: (1) We show how the loss function for test-time steering can be learned from data rather than be handcrafted.
 (2) We identify and solve the ``relation leakage'' problem, enabling effective training on cross-attention maps.
 (3) We demonstrate significant improvements over handcrafted losses, on standard benchmarks (GenEval and T2I-CompBench) across four different diffusion models without any model fine-tuning.
 (4) We handle multiple simultaneous spatial relations in a single image, demonstrating generalization beyond training on single relations.
-(5) We introduce an extended evaluation scheme for quantifying multiple relation generation, which we will make publicly available.
+(5) We introduce an extended evaluation scheme for quantifying multiple relation generation.